AriFordsham/GHCWiki/exceptions/stack-traces.md

 To make this polymorphic handling scheme work we need to have some way to preserve information about the type of the exception that was thrown, lest the handler has no idea how to interpret the closure it is handed.
-For this, we introduce a type including an `Exception` dictionary,
+For this, we introduce a type allowing us to box the exception value itself along with an `Exception` dictionary,

 ```
 dataSomeException=SomeException(forall e.Exception e => e)